shipuicom/core/README.md

 ### Nice to haves for v1 beta

 - [ ] spk-select feature: add support for custom filter predicates on inlineSearch
-- [ ] When using wildcard searching in spk-select and spk-menu sort the closet match to the top of the list
-- [ ] Add flat and raised versions of alerts
-- [ ] Create simple chart components
-  - [ ] Line chart
-  - [ ] Bar chart
-  - [ ] Pie chart
-  - [ ] Doughnut chart
-- [ ] CLI util to figure out which components and styles are used in a project as a production build trimmer
-- [ ] Add a A11y service to streamline accessibility, maybe be able to swap config based on page or on a method
-- [ ] Add a A11y VIM mode
-- [ ] Create a gantt chart component
-- [ ] Custom scrollbar component that have the native apple feel with overscrolling where scroll thumb becomes smaller and you can over scroll a div

 ### Features after v1 release

+- [ ] Create volume slider variant for range slider
+- [ ] Drag controls for number inputs (directive)
 - [ ] spk-table features
   - [ ] Add support for multi sticky rows
   - [ ] Add support for row resizing
 - [ ] spk-menu features
   - [ ] add hotkeys to navigate options without having a search input
   - [ ] add focus with a hidden input similar to native select
+- [ ] CLI util to figure out which components and styles are used in a project as a production build trimmer
+- [ ] Add a A11y service to streamline accessibility, maybe be able to swap config based on page or on a method
+- [ ] Add a A11y VIM mode
+- [ ] Custom scrollbar component that have the native apple feel with overscrolling where scroll thumb becomes smaller and you can over scroll a div
+- [ ] Grid drag and drop sortables
+- [ ] Multi list drag and drop sortables

+### New components after v1 release

+- [ ] Create a card stack component
 - [ ] Create a CSV input that create chips on comma (or enter) press, currently select has chip select which is not ideal but works for now
+- [ ] Create simple chart components (could also be core for simple charts)
+  - [ ] Line chart
+  - [ ] Bar chart
+  - [ ] Pie chart
+  - [ ] Doughnut chart

+### Possible extension packages

+- [ ] Animation package
+-
+- [ ] Create a gantt chart component
+- [ ] Create a blueprint component (like blueprints in unreal engine)
+- [ ] Create a timeline component
+- [ ] Code editor component
+  - [ ] Syntax highlighting
+  - [ ] Code completion
+  - [ ] Code folding
+  - [ ] Code refactoring
+  - [ ] Code navigation
+  - [ ] Auto formatting
+  - [ ] Auto indentation
+  - [ ] Auto closing
+  - [ ] Auto rename
+- [ ] Create a markdown editor component
+- [ ] Create a spreadsheet component
+- [ ] Create a wysiwyg editor component

 ### Testing to add